William B. Black Jr.: Deputy Director at NSA (2000–2006)

 Black returned to the NSA in 2000 to become deputy director.
 Since 2002 he was overseeing the Trailblazer Project, which was aimed at analyzing data on computer networks, and at tracking cell phone and email communications.
-In 2002, the main contract for Trailblazer, ultimately worth US$1.2 billion, had been awarded to Black's former employer Science Applications International Corporation.
+In 2002, the main contract for Trailblazer, ultimately worth $1.2 billion, had been awarded to Black's former employer Science Applications International Corporation.
 In April 2005, the outgoing NSA director Michael Hayden told a Senate hearing that the Trailblazer program was several hundred million dollars over budget and years behind schedule.
-After Michael Hayden's promotion to Deputy Director of National Intelligence, Black was acting Director of the NSA until the appointment of the new NSA director Lt.
+After Hayden's promotion to Deputy Director of National Intelligence, Black was acting Director of the NSA until the appointment of the new NSA director Lt.
 Gen. Keith B. Alexander.
 In August 2006, Black was replaced by John C. Inglis, and offered to take over the position as liaison officer to NSA's British intelligence counterpart.

-A native of New Mexico, Black currently resides in Pasadena, Maryland with his wife Iris.
+A native of New Mexico, Black currently resides in Pasadena, Maryland with his wife Iris now deceased.
 They have three children.